YuSimiao/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my test blog
 ---

+want to setup static pages, and now following instructions of tutorial